MirkoDalmonte/Loggo/README.md

 etc.

 Note that it is not necessary to check whether it is possible to write to the log file.
-The library also takes care of this aspect, if the log is stopped or if the log file is closed, simply the non applicable commands will be ignored.
+The library also takes care of this aspect, if the log is stopped simply the non applicable commands will be ignored.
-For debugging purposes it is possible, for example, to call the write function at any point of the program then calling start you start the debug.
+For debugging purposes it is possible, for example, to call the write() function at any point of the program then calling start you start the debug.